Litarvan/OpenLauncherLib/README.md

 profile.launch();
 ```

-This will launch the main(String[] args) method of the fr.theshark34.MyMainClass class, after loading all the jars in the libs folder.
+This will launches the main(String[] args) method of the fr.theshark34.MyMainClass class, after loading all the jars in the libs folder.
 You can add a ClassInitializer, an object that will initialize the main class.
 You can also choose the method to invoke, and its parameters.

 ## External Java Launching

 You can launch a Java program using the external system.
-It launch directly the java program, to run a simple runnable jar with its librairies.
+It launches directly the java program, to run a simple runnable jar with its librairies.

 ```java
 ClasspathConstructor constructor = new ClasspathConstructor();